FlaviusSfirlea/Object_Counter/README.md

 The following are the hardware components that were used in the project:
 - Arduino Developement Board (replica)
+- Breadboard
 - Ultrasonic Sensor
 - LCD
-- notification LED attached to the Arduino board.
+- notification LED attached to the Arduino board
+- resistor.

 Short description of the project:
 Counts objects on a conveyor band.